DUI DefenseOver 20 Years Fighting Injustice

 Our lead Long Beach DUI lawyer, Anthony Falangetti, has been included in the list of California Super Lawyers® for 2012-2014, denoting his hard work and achievement in the field of criminal defense.
 It is the goal of our firm that each and every client is treated with respect and dignity throughout the DUI legal process.
 Dealing with charges for driving under the influence can cause significant fear and stress.
 Get in touch with our competent and aggressive Long Beach DUI lawyers to better understand how we can assist you during this difficult time.

 Driving after consuming a few alcoholic beverages may not seem dangerous, but studies have shown even trace amounts of alcohol can impair a driver.
-Men who weigh about an average of 160 pounds only need two drinks before they will start feeling the effects and experience impairment.
+Men who weigh about an average of 160 pounds only need two drinks before they start feeling the effects and experience impairment.
 For women who are generally much smaller, it only takes typically one, maybe two drinks before putting themselves at risk on the road.

-The higher up the BAC spectrum you go, you become less aware of the speed you may be traveling at in your vehicle and your concentration is debilitated.
-People may not be aware that all of these changes are occurring within their nervous system when setting out on the road and that while they feel fine they may actually be intoxicated.
+The higher up the BAC spectrum you go, you become less aware of the speed you may be traveling at in your vehicle, and your concentration is debilitated.
+People may not be aware that all of these changes are occurring within their nervous system when setting out on the road and that while they feel fine, they may actually be intoxicated.

 Legally, the blood alcohol content (BAC) level limit is 0.08 percent for the State of California.
 While this may be the level at which you can be arrested for a DUI, lower levels of BAC can still affect your driving.